BxCppDev/bxdecay0/README.rst

 License
 =======

 BxDecay0 is free  and open source software.
-It is released  under the GNU GENERAL PUBLIC LICENSE, version 3.
+Following  the GSL library it depends  on, it is released  under the GNU GENERAL  PUBLIC LICENSE, version 3.
 See the ``LICENSE.txt`` file.

+You  must take  care of  this licensing  terms.
+Distributing  your own software  linked to  BxDecay0 implies  you  also use  the GNU  GENERAL PUBLIC LICENSE.

+If it  turns you cannot  link safely your distributable  software with the BxDecay0  library because  of some licensing  incompatibility, you may use the standalone ``bxdecay0-run`` program to generate standalone datafiles  which contain  simulated events  and then  operate you  own specific internal ASCII reader software  tool to benefit of BxDecay0's functionalities.